charge-tech/paycertify-api-docs/README.md

 - [Step Two](#step-two) - We create a test bank account -to simulate the user's own real bank account- for the user with test funds so the VCC can be funded
 - [Step Three](#step-three) - The user moves funds via ACH from their test bank account to their previously empty VCC

+Additional funtionality

-- cash back balance total - daily accumulated for current month
+- `GET` cash back balance total - daily accumulated for current month
-- cash back balance daily - total accumualted daily
+- `GET` cash back balance daily - total accumualted daily
-- cancel VCC - go balance go back to the user's original funding instrument
+- `PATCH` cancel VCC - go balance go back to the user's original funding instrument

+API Design Expectations

+- Expect API versioning - `api/prototype/v1.0/${}`
+- Expect `prototype` in route to be dropped in production - `api/v1.0/${}`
+- Expect all functionality to remain exactly the same when moving to production routes
+- Expect the current authentication scheme to work withouth modification in these new routes

 ## Step One